9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ## Applicative parsing by example

-We\'ll begin by rewriting our existing form parser from the bottom up, beginning with `p_hex`, which parses a hexadecimal escape sequence.
+We'll begin by rewriting our existing form parser from the bottom up, beginning with `p_hex`, which parses a hexadecimal escape sequence.
-Here\'s the code in normal `do` notation style.
+Here's the code in normal `do` notation style.

 :::: captioned-content
 ::: caption